cisco/joy/README.md

 The test programs will indicate success or failure on the command line.
 Please see [test/README.md](test/README.md) for more information on blackbox testing.

+###### Windows

+Build the unit-test project.
+Make sure that unit-test.exe has access to the required DLL files either by placing them together in the same directory, or modifying the debug environment as described above in the "Building - Windows" section.
+Then you may run the unit-test.exe executable either through the command line or the Visual Studio IDE.

 #### Running and Configuration